-Completed in 1909, the HMS Invincible was Britain's and the world's first battlecruiser - a less armoured and faster cousin of the battleship.
+Completed in 1909, the HMS Invincible was Britain's and the world's first battle cruiser – a less armoured and faster cousin of the battleship.
 The ship saw its first action in 1914, at the Battle of Heligoland Bight in which it played a minor role, and was deployed more successfully during the Battle of the Falklands later that year.
-After the necessary repairs, the Invincible joined the Grand Fleet, and would be involved in the Battle of Jutland on May 31 - June 1, 1916.
+After the necessary repairs, the Invincible joined the Grand Fleet and would be involved in the Battle of Jutland from 31 May – 1 June 1916.

 During the battle, the ship proved not to be designed as a ship of the line.
-At 6:30, three German salvoes rained down on the Invincible, including a direct hit by a large 12 inch shell.
-The invincible's armour was simply to thin to withstand, and the shell penetrated the front of the ships 'Q' turret, detonating the midships magazines, which blew the ship in half.
+At 6:30, three German salvoes rained down on the Invincible, including a direct hit by a large 12-inch shell.
+The Invincible's armour was simply too thin to withstand and the shell penetrated the front of the ship's Q-turret, detonating the midship magazines, which blew the ship in half.
 The Invincible sank along with all but six of her crew of 1032.

 The HMS Invincible was an Invincible-class battlecruiser.
 It was laid down in April 1906, launched in April 1907 and completed in March 1909.
 The vessel’s armament was made up of eight 304.8-mm Mk X guns, 16 102-mm Mk III guns, seven Maxim guns and five 450-mm torpedo tubes.

 Three years after the battle, the HMS Invincible was located by the Royal Navy and her position was used as a basis for the Harper Report on the battle.
 During a revisit of the wreck by maritime archaeologist Innes McCartney in 2000-01, the prospects of the shipwreck site proved to be grim, as the vessel was rapidly collapsing under its own weight.
 As a war grave, the shipwreck, along with the other Jutland wrecks, is protected under the Protection of Military Remains Act 1986.